turner-townsend/frontend-assessment/README.md

 - Simple markup and use of html5 standards.
 - Show some modularity in layouts and routing.

-## Additional things that would be great
+## Would be awesome to see
-- Displaying knowledge of writing tests (unit/e2e)
+- Knowledge of writing tests (unit/e2e)
 - Use of Angular Material components
 - Well formatted code
-- Displaying knowledge of Redux patterns and use a state management tool ex. ngrx
+- Knowledge of Redux patterns and use of a state management tool ex. ngrx
-- If you add eslint to your app and `ng lint` passes
+- Code that passes linting